ibericode/mailchimp-for-wordpress/readme.txt

 **Fixes**

 - "Select at least one list" notice appearing when unselecting any MailChimp list in Form settings
-- If an error occured, textareas would lose their value
+- If an error occurs, textareas will no longer lose their value

 **Improvements**

 - Improved the way form submissions are handled
 - Minor code & documentation improvements
-- Updated French, Portugese and Spanish translations
+- Updated Dutch, French, Portugese and Spanish translations

 **Additions**